I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 This might seem contradictory, so let me explain.

-Earlier, I mentioned that you should tell your readers what to do in your copy.
+Earlier, we mentioned that you should tell your readers what to do in your copy.
 Give them an order, especially in conversion copy.

 However, you also want to let your readers know they have choices.
 This is particularly important in comparison-style articles.

-For instance, in an article on A/B testing on the Crazy Egg blog, David Zheng compares lots of different A/B testing tools.
-He mentions tools like Google Analytics, Optimizely, and Unbounce.
+For instance, in an article on A/B testing on the Crazy Egg blog, David Zheng compares different A/B testing tools, including Google Analytics, Optimizely, and Unbounce.

 However, he saves Crazy Egg for last.